Human rights in Ethiopia: History

 The EPRDF took power in 1991 with the promise of a transitional program that would rehabilitate those negatively impacted by the previous regime, promote democracy, and recognize and protect human and minority group rights.
 The Transitional Period Charter, which was adopted during the post-war conference in 1991, officially established a transitional government.
 Drawing from the United Nations' Universal Declaration of Human Rights, Article 1 of the Charter guaranteed basic rights and civil liberties, specifically freedom of expression, association, and assembly; freedom of conscience; and the right to "unrestricted" political participation and party organization, "provided the exercise of such right does not infringe upon the rights of others."
 The Charter also addressed the state of interethnic relations in Ethiopia.
 Article 17 of the Charter stated that the Transitional Government of Ethiopia (TGE) would work to de-escalate ethnic conflict as it led the country toward a full democracy.
 Article 2 proclaimed the rights of ethnic groups in Ethiopia, which are officially referred to as nations or nationalities.
 Among the rights granted to all Ethiopian "nations, nationalities, and peoples" was the right to self-determination, including the right to secede.

 In 1994, the EPRDF adopted the Constitution of the Federal Democratic Republic of Ethiopia, which came into effect following the 1995 general election.
 Following the blueprint laid out by the Transitional Period Charter, the 1995 Constitution established an ethnic federal system.
 Like the Charter, the 1995 Constitution draws from the Universal Declaration of Human Rights while also establishing protections of group rights.
 Articles 14 through 44 of the 1995 Constitution codify "fundamental rights and freedoms," with Articles 14 through 28 pertaining to "human rights" and articles 29 through 44 establishing "democratic rights."

 In April 2018, Abiy Ahmed became Prime Minister and promised multiple reforms in terms of human rights.
-In 2018, his government freed thousands of political prisoners, lifted the state of emergency, ended the Eritrean–Ethiopian War, selected a new cabinet among which half the ministers were women, and appointed a woman judge, Birtukan Mideksa, as the head of the National Election Board of Ethiopia (NEBE).
+In 2018, his government freed thousands of political prisoners, lifted the state of emergency, ended the Eritrean–Ethiopian border conflict, selected a new cabinet among which half the ministers were women, and appointed a woman judge, Birtukan Mideksa, as the head of the National Election Board of Ethiopia (NEBE).